Endpoint Documentation

 <PropertyGroup> <!-- Generate Sphinx HTML documentation (all services) --> <SmithyGenerateDocs>true</SmithyGenerateDocs>

-<!-- Generate openapi.json for REST JSON services (restJson1 only) --> <SmithyOpenApiProtocol>aws.protocols#restJson1</SmithyOpenApiProtocol></PropertyGroup>Both properties are false/empty by default.
+<!-- Generate openapi.json for AWS restJson1 services --> <SmithyOpenApiProtocol>aws.protocols#restJson1</SmithyOpenApiProtocol></PropertyGroup>Both properties are false/empty by default.

 Register the Endpoints